 Spending a semester as a volunteer in a new country can be both exciting and intimidating!
 Especially if it includes a chance to live with a local family.
 Yeah, there will most likely be some language barriers and cultural differences, but it will probably end up being your favorite aspect of your semester abroad!
 If you want this kind of an experience as a volunteer with International Language Programs, we totally recommend checking out our programs in Ukraine and Russia, since it is likely you'll get to live with a host family in those countries.

-Want to see the pictures our volunteers are taking of their adventures abroad?
+Want to see the pictures our volunteers while abroad?

 Check out @ilpadventure on Instagram!